People: Dynamics In Space And Time

 Former Director, Huck Institutes of the Life Sciences; Willaman Professor of Biology

 Population dynamics of infectious diseases in wildlife and the dynamics of parasite community structure.

 Professor of Statistics, Department Head

 I work on statistical models for networks, mixture models, and certain optimization algorithms called MM algorithms.
 A full list of papers and related work, such as software, may be found at http://sites.stat.psu.edu/~dhunter/.

-Associate Director for Strategic Initiatives, Huck Institutes of the Life Sciences; Huck Distinguished Chair in Global Health; Professor of Microbiology and Infectious Diseases
+Associate Director, Huck Institutes of the Life Sciences; Huck Distinguished Chair in Global Health; Professor of Microbiology and Infectious Diseases

 The basic mechanisms by which pathogenic microbes successfully infect, colonize, and cause disease in their hosts.